schaars/simple-web-server/evaluation/README.md

 One difference between both implementation is the usage of mmap to read files.
 We suppose that the Rust bad performance could be related to not using mmap.
 As a consequence we run an experiment where the Rust web server does not read files on disk.
 Instead, it sends a pre-allocated vector of bytes to the client.
 We observe a small performance increase: from 3.6kreq/s to 4kreq/s (+11%).
 We conclude that the bad performance of the Rust web server is not (entirely) due to how files are read.

 On another experiment, we deactivate TCP No delay on the C server.
 The peak throughput is 11.5kreq/s.
-We conclude the bad performance of the Rust web server is not due to the absence of TCP no delay.
+We conclude the bad performance of the Rust web server is not due to the absence of TCP No delay.

 Throughput with requests of 100kiB
 --------------------------------

-In this section we present the performance of the two implementations.
-The servers pool size is 1 and the files size is 100kiB.
+In this section we present the performance of the two implementations with files of 100kiB.

 ![Throughput with requests of 100kiB](plot100kiB.jpeg)

 The following figure shows the throughput (in terms of served requests per second) for both implementation as a function of the number of clients.
 We observe that the performance of the Rust implementation is better than the C implementation: the peak throughputs are respectively 3.9kreq/s and 1kreq/s.
 This is an increase by a factor of 3.9.
+We run one experiment where each thread of the pool of threads of the C implementation calls *accept()*.
+We notice the peak throughput remains the same.

 Conclusions